Eddio0141/UniTAS/README.md

 # Known bugs
 - Different scene possibly desyncing while heavy load on Plugin.Update / Plugin.FixedUpdate (maybe use a coroutine)
 ### It Steals
-- The loading text is different from when you run a TAS with soft restart from in game, and from main menu
 - the game's play button breaks when you soft restart while waiting for next scene to load

 # VR Support